Lower Snake River Wind Facility

 - Violation of any of these rules will result in loss of all access privileges and may also incur trespassing violations.

-- Please remove gut piles to prevent attracting scavenging raptors to the wind farm area.
+- Please consider removing gut piles or use lead-free ammunition to prevent attracting scavenging raptors to the wind farm area.

 To help ensure continued access to these lands, please report any violations of the rules or laws to the Garfield County